Franklin Kildees: History

-In their final season, the 1951 Kildees missed the playoffs with a 5th place finish in the league standings.The Franklin Kildees ended the Virginia League regular season with a record of 49–70, finishing 31.0 games behind the 1st place Colonial Heights-Petersburg Generals.
+In their final season, the 1951 Kildees missed the playoffs after a fifth place finish in the Virginia League standings.
+The Franklin Kildees ended the Virginia League regular season with a record of 49–70, finishing 31.0 games behind the first place Colonial Heights-Petersburg Generals.

 During their final season, the Franklin franchise had struggled financially.
 On June 29, 1951, the team expressed concern about being able to finish the season schedule due to declining attendance and related financial struggles.
 Ultimately, stakeholders of the team were able to secure funds to complete the season.
-In January, 1952, the Southampton Athletic Association voted against fielding a team in 1952.
+In January 1952, the Southampton Athletic Association voted against fielding a team in 1952.
 On January 25, 1952, the Virginia League itself officially folded.
 Johnny Peterson was the groundskeeper at Franklin Park.
 Dean Wagenbach and Bobby Guyton were batboys for the Franklin teams.

 The Virginia League permanently folded as a minor league following the 1951 season.
 Franklin, Virginia has not hosted another minor league team.